Seven conditions to keep AI's 5-Why from going off the rails

 AI Errors Converge, They Don't Randomize: The Review Loop That Catches What You Miss

-in “Taming AI Coding Agents with TDD.”
+This is article 4 in “Taming AI Coding Agents with TDD.”
 The first covered test-driven requirements anchoring, the second introduced the GEAR protocol for disambiguation, the third laid out what the tech spec must nail down.
 This one covers the last line of defense: review.
 The Problem the Tech Spec Cannot Solve Article 3 ended with an uncomfortable admission.
 The PRD locks down “what to build.”
 The tech spec locks down “how to build it.”
 Together they compress the AI’s improvisation space down to implementation details.
 That is a huge improvement. ...

 2026-04-29 · 11 min · Alex Wang